NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`weight` [`cnumber`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A weight factor to multiply the flux by when it is computed; default is `1.0`.

 Note that the flux is always computed in the *positive* coordinate direction, although this can effectively be flipped by using a `weight` of `-1.0`.
-(This is useful, for example, if you want to compute the outward flux through a box, so that the sides of the box add instead of subtract!)
+This is useful, for example, if you want to compute the outward flux through a box, so that the sides of the box add instead of subtract!

 Miscellaneous Functions
 -----------------------

 Here, we describe a number of miscellaneous useful functions provided by Meep.

-See also the [reference section](https://libctl.readthedocs.io/en/latest/Libctl_User_Reference/) of the libctl manual, which describes a number of useful functions defined by libctl.
+See also the [libctl manual](https://libctl.readthedocs.io/en/latest/Libctl_User_Reference/) which describes a number of useful functions.

 ### Geometry Utilities